 How does the Language exchange platform work?

 Suppose you speak English fluently and want to learn Spanish.
 Likewise, some native Spanish speakers from Spain or Latin America wish to practice English.
-Language exchange websites help meet each other.
+Language exchange websites help people meet each other.

 To sum up, you can trade each other’s mother tongues.
 This is called “Language Exchange.”